Shubert6991/Shubert6991.github.io/README.md

 * [Screenshots](#screenshots)

 ## General info
-A responsive single-page website to showcase my proyects.
+A responsive single-page website to showcase my projects.

 ## Technologies
 Project is created with: